confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-sasl.rst

 Clustered Deployment Using SASL and SSL
 ----------------------------------------

 In this section, we provide a tutorial for running a secure three-node Kafka cluster and Zookeeper ensemble with SASL.
-By the end of this tutorial, you will have successfully installed and run a simple deployment with security enabled on Docker.
+By the end of this tutorial, you will have successfully installed and run a simple deployment with SSL and SASL security enabled on Docker.
 If you're looking for a simpler tutorial, please `refer to our quickstart guide <../quickstart.html>`_, which is limited to a single node Kafka cluster.

   .. note::